astrolabsoftware/fink/docs/broker/classification.md

 4. if an alert has been flagged by one user-defined filter, its classification is given by the filter (`Early SN Ia candidate`, `KN candidate`, `SSO candidate`, etc.)
 5. if an alert has been flagged by more than one user-defined filter, it is tagged as `Ambiguous`.

 Note that the definition of this classification is subject to change over time, as we learn new things or when new filters are created.
-The classification method is versioned ([fink-filters](https://github.com/astrolabsoftware/fink-filters) version), so that users can track the changes.
+The classification method is versioned (see [fink-filters release](https://github.com/astrolabsoftware/fink-filters/releases)), so that users can track the changes.
 Note that not all the filters are considered for the classification.